perumal-hacker/Snake-Game/README.md

 # Snake Game in JavaScript

 Welcome to the Snake Game!
 This classic arcade game is implemented using JavaScript, HTML, and CSS.
-The objective is to control a snake to eat food, grow in length, and avoid running into walls or itself.
+The objective is to control a snake to eat food, grow in length, and avoid running into walls or itself

 ## Table of Contents